-

 Add photos, comment, check-in

-Light blue marker: Level 1 charging station
+There are 3 different markers: Light blue marker: Level 1 charging station

 Dark blue marker: Level 2 charging station